hpdnnr7/CSc448/Assignment 2/README.md

-This is my second assignment for Artificial Intellegence
+This is my second assignment for class CSc 448 - Artificial Intelligence